 Even though the orphan is treated well by the headmaster, our hero, the orphan, never sees himself above a servant and continues to accept his social status as a servant.
-This hard headed “arrogant” personality irritates the headmaster daughter because she has taken a liking to him but he refuses to acknowledge her by her name, suggesting that he is aware of his social status.
-The protagonist remains distant from her, not because he finds her repulsive because he is a true gentleman.
+This hard-headed “arrogant” personality irritates the headmaster’s daughter because she has taken a liking to him but he refuses to acknowledge her by her name, suggesting that he is aware of his social status.
+The protagonist remains distant from her, not because he finds her repulsive but because he is a true gentleman.

-Rejecting the headmaster’s daughter who resembles a spoiled brat princess causes lethal consequence.
-They say, a woman’s wrath is quick tempered, unforeseen and unpredictable like the changing weather–one moment it’s sunny and then in a flick of an eye, it’s pouring rain (I hear this generalized statement often in martial art films and I have to disagree with this statement, but I will use anyway because the story is told from a heterosexual male perspective).
+Rejecting the headmaster’s daughter who resembles a spoiled brat princess causes lethal consequences.
+They say a woman’s wrath is quick-tempered, unforeseen, and unpredictable like the changing weather–one moment it’s sunny, and then in a flick of an eye, it’s pouring rain (I hear this generalized statement often in martial art films and I have to disagree with this statement, but I will use anyway because the story is told from a heterosexual male perspective).
 Out of anger from losing in a duel using just bare hands, she chops off the hero’s right arm, leaving him maimed.

 Time and again, being a gentleman, the hero will not lay a hand on the headmaster’s daughter even though he just got his arm chopped off.
 Instead, he flees and falls into a boat that belongs to a beautiful woman, who happens to be an orphan herself.
 This is one of my favorite scenes.
 Fate is kind enough to bring him to a kind-heart maiden who not only nurses the hero back to life, but who is able to help him gain his strength.